equinix-labs/eks-anywhere-on-equinix-metal-workshop/README.md

 Using this template in a new project?
 See CONTIBUTING.md for help.
 --->

-This repo contains instructions for the ["EKS Anywhere on Equinix Metal" workshop](https://equinix-labs.github.io/eks-anywhere-on-equinix-metal-workshop).
+This repo contains instructions for the ["EKS Anywhere on Equinix Metal workshop"](https://equinix-labs.github.io/eks-anywhere-on-equinix-metal-workshop).

 To view the workshop, visit <https://equinix-labs.github.io/eks-anywhere-on-equinix-metal-workshop>